 You’re allowed to wander all around Machu Picchu as long as you’re careful with the ruins (stewards will blow a whistle at tourists who touch the stones).
 The site is huge and there’s still more of the city still to be reclaimed from the jungle – archaeologists are working at uncovering more ruins.

-Most visitors are day-trippers but we decided to spend one night at the local village Aguas Calientes (which literally means ‘hot water’ on account of the hot springs) also known as Machu Picchu Pueblo or Machu Picchu Town, in the valley below, which meant that we could hang around the site until sunset when it becomes significantly less busy.
+Most visitors who visit Machu Picchu are day-trippers but we decided to spend one night at the local village Aguas Calientes (which literally means ‘hot water’ on account of the hot springs) also known as Machu Picchu Pueblo or Machu Picchu Town, in the valley below, which meant that we could hang around the site until sunset when it becomes significantly less busy.
 (There is just one hotel at Machu Picchu itself and it is expensive.)

 Aguas Calientes is set up for tourists – there are plenty of places to stay and restaurants to eat at.
 There are also thermal baths if you feel the need for a good soak at the end of a day’s exploration.

-We climbed Huayna Picchu on our second day.
+Another essential thing we wanted to do as part of our visit to Machu Picchu was to climb Huayna Picchu on our second day.
 It’s the mountain you see in the background of the classic shots of Machu Picchu.
 Only 400 people are allowed up there each day, so we started off early in the morning and caught the first bus from Aguas Calientes.

 You have to sign in and out and you are not allowed to start your hike after 1pm.